 The last time the Tour de France finished in Quimper was in 2004 when Thor Hushovd powered to the win, outsprinting the pack by bike lengths on the uphill arrival.

-The first three riders on the line take time bonuses of 10, 6 and 4 seconds, while the last of the two intermediate sprints (at kilometre 92.5 at kilometre 192.5) comes with 3, 2 and 1 seconds.
+The first three riders on the line take time bonuses of 10, 6 and 4 seconds, while the first intermediate sprint (at kilometre 92.5) is for green jersey points and the second (at kilometre 192.5) for time bonuses of 3, 2 and 1 seconds.

 Tour de France 2018 stage 5: Route maps, height profiles, and more

 Profile 2nd intermediate sprint